 Overview

-On September 28, 2023, GAO issued several new updates to our Tracking the Funds series.
-As part of the FY 2022 and 2023 appropriations processes, Members of Congress could request provisions designating an amount of funds to a particular recipient—such as a local government or nonprofit organization—for a specific project.
-Member requests directed funds for specific projects that generally would otherwise have been left to agencies’ discretion.
+As part of recent appropriations legislation, Members of Congress could request provisions designating an amount of funds to a particular recipient—such as a local government or nonprofit organization—for a specific project.
+Members can request directed funds for specific projects that generally would otherwise have been left to agencies' discretion.
 These provisions are called "Congressionally Directed Spending" in the U.S. Senate and "Community Project Funding" in the House of Representatives.

-To help Congress oversee these funds, we issued the following new resources:
+To help Congress oversee these funds, we have issued the following resources:

-- An interactive map and chart where you can track the funds by agency, location, state, and other options for FYs 2022 and 2023.
+- An interactive where you can track the funds by agency, location, and other options, as well as data you can download; and

 Summary of Funding Provisions

-In FY22, the Consolidated Appropriations Act designated funds totaling $9.1 billion for almost 5,000 projects.
-Eighteen federal agencies are responsible for distributing funds to designated recipients and monitoring expenditure of those funds for projects funded in FY22.
-We issued reports at the end of FY22 describing each agency’s plans for funds distribution and monitoring.
+For FY22 and FY23, Congress designated funds totaling $24.4 billion for 12,196 projects.
+Nineteen federal agencies are responsible for distributing these funds to designated recipients and monitoring expenditure of those funds.
+As of the end of FY23, the 19 agencies:

 What are the intended uses of these funds?